Kallos Gallery

 Read more

 Finely potted, this rare type of elegant outline is also distinctive for the very glossy black glaze covering virtually the entire surface, including the stem foot which is glazed on the underside, leaving just the slightly concave edge of the foot reserved.
-The minimalist decoration consists of two red-painted lines encircling the exterior, with three red- painted concentric circles in the tondo.
+The minimalist decoration consists of two red-painted lines encircling the exterior, with three red-painted concentric circles in the tondo.

 Provenance

-with Münzen and Medaillen, Basel, circa 1970-1990
+With Münzen and Medaillen, Basel, Switzerland, circa 1970 - 1990

 Sotheby's, New York, 11 December 2002, lot 57